Nicholas-Parise/4P02-course-project/backend/README.md

 DELETE /categories/:id → Delete a category

 ## Wishlists

-POST /wishlists/ → Create a wishlist
+**POST /wishlists/ → Create a wishlist (also creates a membership)
+GET /wishlists/ → Get list of wishlists (where user is a member)
-GET /wishlists/:id → Get wishlist details
+GET /wishlists/:id → Get wishlist details (must be member)
-PUT /wishlists/:id → Update wishlist
+PUT /wishlists/:id → Update wishlist (provide desired attributes to edit, must be the owner)
-DELETE /wishlists/:id → Delete wishlist
+DELETE /wishlists/:id → Delete wishlist (must be the owner)**

 GET /events/:id/wishlists → Get wishlists for an event
 POST /events/:id/wishlists → Create a wishlist under an event

-GET /wishlists/:id/items → Get all items in a wishlist (and contributions) POST /wishlists/:id/items → Add an item to a wishlist
+GET /wishlists/:id/items → Get all items in a wishlist (and contributions)
+POST /wishlists/:id/items → Add an item to a wishlist

 ##  Events